Overview

 What Makes Phát Diệm Cathedral Special

-Phát Diệm Cathedral (Nhà Thờ Đá Phát Diệm) in Kim Sơn district, Ninh Bình province, is one of the most architecturally singular religious buildings in Vietnam - a large Catholic cathedral complex constructed entirely in the Vietnamese-Chinese architectural tradition rather than European Gothic or Baroque styles.
-The complex was built between 1875 and 1899 under the direction of Father Trần Lục (known as Cụ Sáu), a Vietnamese Catholic priest who spent 24 years overseeing its construction using local granite and ironwood.
-The main cathedral is 76 metres long, 24 metres wide, and 16 metres high - proportions that follow the classical Western golden ratio.
-The interior is supported by 52 ironwood columns arranged in 6 rows, each column carved with floral and decorative motifs in the tradition of Vietnamese communal house craftsmanship.
-The complex includes the main cathedral, a jackfruit wood chapel (Nhà Thờ Gỗ Mít), four smaller chapels each in a different regional Vietnamese architectural style, the Phương Đình bell tower, and a large artificial lake with a central island statue of Christ.
-The overall site plan forms the shape of the Chinese character VƯƠNG (king), with the main cathedral at the centre.
+Phát Diệm Cathedral (Nhà Thờ Đá Phát Diệm) in the Kim Sơn area of Ninh Bình province is one of the very few Catholic cathedrals in the world whose architecture is unmistakably Vietnamese rather than European.
+The usual pattern was reversed here: instead of importing European Gothic or Baroque design, the builders let Catholic liturgy adapt itself to Vietnamese architecture, holding Mass inside a form borrowed from the Vietnamese communal house and pagoda tradition.
+The roughly 22-hectare complex was built over about two decades starting in 1875, under the direction of Father Phêrô Trần Lục (known as Cụ Sáu, 1825-1899), a Vietnamese Catholic priest who devoted much of his life to the project, using local granite and ironwood rather than imported materials.
+The main cathedral building itself is 76 metres long, 24 metres wide, and 16 metres high, its interior held up by 52 ironwood columns carved with the same floral and decorative motifs found in Vietnamese communal houses.
+The complex also includes a jackfruit wood chapel (Nhà Thờ Gỗ Mít), four smaller side chapels, the Phương Đình bell tower, and a large artificial lake with a central island statue of Christ.
+The overall site plan is often described as forming the shape of the Chinese character VƯƠNG (king), with the main cathedral at the centre.

 How to Get There